A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Introduction

-Building on the foundations laid by \cite{Li2020} and \cite{Ma2023}, this paper extends the methodology to accommodate both partly interval censoring and time-varying covariates.
-Instead of the kernel-smoothed profile likelihood approach of \cite{Zeng2007}, we construct a smooth approximation to the unknown baseline hazard by using Gaussian basis functions.
-The choice of the number of basis functions is guided by the sample size of the dataset.
+Building on the foundations laid by \cite{Li2020} and \cite{Ma2023}, we construct a smooth approximation of the unknown baseline hazard by using Gaussian basis functions, rather than the kernel-smoothed profile likelihood approach of \cite{Zeng2007}.
+The number of basis functions is determined based on the sample size of the dataset.
 We then alternate between implementing a pseudo-Newton method and the multiplicative iterative (MI) algorithm \citep{ChMa12} to carry out maximum penalised likelihood (MPL) estimation.
-The pseudo-Newton steps update the regression parameters, while the MI step updates the Gaussian basis parameters.
+The pseudo-Newton step updates the regression coefficients, while the MI step updates the Gaussian basis coefficients.
 Here, imposing a penalty term allows one to enforce an additional layer of smoothness, complementing the Gaussian basis functions, in the approximation of the baseline hazard function.
-It also provides greater flexibility in the estimation of the baseline hazard as the solutions become less dependent on the number of basis functions and their locations.
+It also provides greater flexibility in the estimation of the baseline hazard as the solutions become less dependent on the number and placement of basis functions.
 As demonstrated in the simulation study in Section \ref{sec:simulation}, this approach yields small biases in the regression coefficients for both time-fixed and time-varying covariates across different sample sizes.
 Moreover, the mean estimated baseline hazard functions closely align with the true baseline functions.

 The remainder of this paper is organised as follows.
 In Section \ref{sec:notation}, we introduce the notation required for this paper.
 Section \ref{sec:AFTmodel} formally presents the model definition for a semiparametric AFT model with time-varying covariates.
 In Section \ref{sec:MPL}, we discuss how maximum penalised likelihood estimation can be carried out to estimate the regression coefficients and baseline hazard.
 We also discuss readily available asymptotic results, particularly for the case when active constraints are present.
-The results from the simulation studies and data application are reported in Sections \ref{sec:simulation} and \ref{sec:application} respectively.
-Finally, we conclude with a discussion in Section \ref{sec:discussion}.
+The results from the simulation studies and the application to a real data example are reported in Sections \ref{sec:simulation} and \ref{sec:application} respectively.
+Finally, we conclude with the relevance of the new method and highlight some potential research directions in Section \ref{sec:discussion}.